Arshan-Khimani/College/README.md

-These files are a compilation of projects I have made in different languages.
+These files are a compilation of projects I have made in AI.
 If you want to contact me here is my linkedin: www.linkedin.com/in/arshan-khimani